UNGlobalPulse/UNGP-settlement-modelling/docs/source/data_inputs.rst

 framework) is also required ro correct the symptomatic progression probabilities.

-**Note:** If data is not availability at the granularities dpecified in this documentation, then the available data may need to preprocessed outside the model to project up and/or down (aggregate or disaggregate) in
+**Note:** If data is not availability at the granularities specified in this documentation, then the available data may need to preprocessed outside the model to project up and/or down (aggregate or disaggregate) in